A Credit Note is a commercial document that a supplier produces to notify the customer about a credit applied to the customer's account & Invoice.

 Usually, the supplier will reference an Invoice number for a specific Credit Note.

-You need to find this Invoice in Precoro and create a Credit Note for that respective Invoice.
+You need to find this Invoice in Precoro and create a Credit Note for it.

 How the Credit Note affects related documents and budgets